DenverDAO/COMStack/README.md

 * Collaborative Documents
 * Project Management

-All tied around an incentivized meritocratic governance: as participants earn reputation (brownie points), that in turn is the participants' weight (stake) when it comes time to vote on decisions pertaining to the collaborative.
+All tied into an incentivized meritocratic governance: as participants earn reputation (brownie points) by completing tasks, that in turn is the participants' weight (stake) when it comes time to vote on decisions pertaining to the collaborative.

 [See some of the proposed meritocracy apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Meritocracy-Apps)